Ian Happ Player Props: Cubs vs. Athletics

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .429 this season while batting .308 with 11 walks and eight runs scored.
+- Happ has six doubles, two home runs and 11 walks while hitting .321.

-- Among qualified hitters in MLB play, he ranks 45th in batting average, 21st in on-base percentage, and 38th in slugging.
+- Among qualified batters in MLB action, he ranks 34th in batting average, 19th in on-base percentage, and 37th in slugging.

-- Happ has picked up a hit in 71.4% of his 14 games this year, with at least two hits in 21.4% of them.
+- Happ has picked up a hit in 73.3% of his 15 games this season, with multiple hits in 26.7% of them.

-- He has hit a long ball in two of 14 games played this season, and in 3.2% of his plate appearances.
+- In 15 games played this year, he has homered in two of them.

-- In five games this year (35.7%), Happ has picked up an RBI, including two games with multiple runs batted in.
+- Happ has driven in a run in six games this year (40.0%), including three games with more than one RBI (20.0%).
+He has also driven home three or more of his team's runs in three contests.

-- In seven of 14 games this year, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (46.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.